-A review of FERC's Revised List of Comprehensive Plans shows that 54 comprehensive plans have been filed with FERC specifically for the State of California, and United States government agencies have filed 28 plans that apply to multiple states.
-Licensee believes that 16 of these qualifying comprehensive plans have a potential to be related to the Project relicensing.
+A review of FERC's Revised List of Comprehensive Plans shows that 61 comprehensive plans have been filed with FERC specifically for the State of California and United States government agencies have filed six plans that apply to multiple states (FERC 2010).
+Licensee believes that 19 of these qualifying comprehensive plans have a potential to be related to the Project relicensing.
 Each of these plans is discussed below by resource area.
-It is important to note that each of the qualifying comprehensive plans that may apply to the Project relicensing was developed after the Project was constructed and operating.
+It is important to note that all of the qualifying comprehensive plans that may apply to the Project relicensing were developed after the Project was constructed and began operating.
 Consequently, the Project was an existing condition during each qualifying comprehensive plan's development.

 Copies of Qualifying and Non-Qualifying plans as well as other agreements, decisions, contracts and plans that may be of interest to Relicensing Participants can be found on the Relicensing Website (www.ycwa-relicensing.com) under "Comprehensive Plans and Relevant Agreements."
-While all Qualifying Plans are discussed in this section, not all contracts, decisions, etc. on the Website are discussed here.
+While all Qualifying Plans are discussed in Section 5.1, not all contracts, decisions, etc. on the website are discussed in Section 5.2.